nazmul-nhb/nhb-toolbox-docs/docs/array/naturalSort.md

 ## naturalSort

 The `naturalSort` function compares two strings using a natural sorting order (e.g., `"file2" < "file10"`).
-It optionally supports `case-insensitive` and `locale-aware string chunk comparisons`. *Though it' compares strings, it was mainly developed for array sorting.*
+It optionally supports `case-insensitive` and `locale-aware string chunk comparisons`.

+- *Though it compares strings, it was mainly developed for array sorting.*

 ### Function Signature